xtuml/mc/doc/notes/8257_oal2masl/8257_oal2masl_ant.md

 Layout of the class diagram would need to be done manually.

 5.4.1 Pros
-5.4.1.1 This approach is consistent with our current approach and a natural extension.
+5.4.1.1 This approach is consistent with and a natural exension of our current approach.
 5.4.1.2 elegance
 5.4.1.3 The model of MASL is a valuable asset.
 Completing it by supplying the model of Activity increases its value.